compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

 The `bioflows-gatk` call will automatically generate several directories, which may or may not have any outputs directed to them depending on which analyses have been run in bioflows.
 These directories include: `sra`, `fastq`, `alignments`, `qc`, `slurm_scripts`, `logs`, `expression`, and `checkpoints`.

-`sra` Will be empty in this tutorial.
+For this tutorial you should see the following directories

-`fastq` symlinks to fastq files.
+- `fastq` symlinks to fastq files.

-`alignments` SAM and BAM files from GSNAP alignments.
+- `alignments` SAM and BAM files from GSNAP alignments.

-`qc` QC reports from fastqc and qualimap.
+- `qc` QC reports from fastqc and qualimap.

-`slurm_scripts` Records of the commands sent to slurm.
+- `slurm_scripts` Records of the commands sent to slurm.

-`logs` Log files from various bioflows processes (including the standard error and standard out).
+- `logs` Log files from various bioflows processes (including the standard error and standard out).

-`expression` Expression values from featureCounts.
+- `expression` Expression values from featureCounts/Salmon/htseq depending on whats specified.

-`checkpoints` Contains checkpoint records to confirm that bioflows has progressed through each step of the analysis.
+- `checkpoints` Contains checkpoint records to confirm that bioflows has progressed through each step of the analysis.

+## Alternative workflow YAMLs
+These YAML's can be used as templates for alternative workflows using various combinations of programs and sequences from the programs defined in the [Basic workflow](#Basic Workflow)